nkgupta16/Vyazmaundry/README.md

 ## Installation

-To set up the Laundry Bot locally, follow these steps:
+To set up the Vyazmaundry locally, follow these steps:

 1. **Clone the repository:**
    ```bash